VisionProject2023/locally-consistent-Visual-Odometry-pipeline/README.md

     class LandmarkTriangulator():

-    3 - Triangulate new 3D landmarks when the baseline threshold is met for the canidate keypoints 'C' of the extended state
+    3 - Triangulate new 3D landmarks when the baseline threshold is met for the candidate keypoints 'C' of the extended state

+Detailed documentation about the different classes (and methods contained in them) is available as comments in the vo_pipeline.py source code.
+The [project report](https://github.com/rickymaggio02/BestVision/blob/main/mini_project_VO_pipeline_Hamers_Maggioni_Mondelli_Taddei.pdf) can be referenced for additional clarifications.

 ## System specification
-This code was developped on a Windows PC with the following system specifications:
+This code was developed on a Windows PC with the following system specifications:
  16GB of RAM, 2.4Ghz intel i7 processor (13th Gen), 64-bit